 develop the ability to be present and at ease with life as it unfolds

 moment of experience.
-Includes a one-day retreat, Saturday, Nov.1.
+Includes a one-day retreat, Saturday, Feb.
+28.

-course will provide teachings, guided meditation instruction, and
+16-week course will provide teaching, guided meditation instruction and

-It is suitable for anyone who has completed the 8-week Introduction to
+This course is suitable for anyone who has completed the

-Meditation course, or has experience with mindfulness practice, and
+8-week Introduction to Meditation course, or has experience with

 $180 *See information

 Tuesday Mindfulness course is now available for distance on-line

 participation.
 Those who register will be sent weekly written practice

 instructions as well as audio links to weekly guided meditations and